ml-archive/blog/source/our-stacks/front-end/index.md

 ### Tasks
  - Writing and maintaining UI libraries for client and internal use
- - Building responsive layouts for a of modern browsers
+ - Building responsive layouts for a range of modern browsers
  - Writing business and view logic
  - Integrating with in-house or external APIs and services
  - Work closely with our UX and Design teams